Team 45 45 League

 Adjourned games (See section 14): No player is required to accept a request to play an adjourned game, nor will any blame be assigned (nor motives be questioned) for refusing to do so.
 Initial requests to play an adjourned game must also include appropriate offers for times within the one-week of the round, or partial blame will be assigned.
 The intent and purpose of this rule is to reinforce the league expectation that players are to be available to play within the one-week period of the round, or be withheld from that round’s board assignments by the captain.
 Adjourned games are only scheduled when times cannot be agreed upon and both players want to play in the adjournment week.
 (Statute 10.C.viii)

 • Final Round.
-Adjourned games from ROUND 6 must be played by the following SUNDAY (22:00 ICC) so that divisional winners can be established in time to set up sectional playoffs.
+Adjourned games from ROUND 6 must be played by the following SUNDAY (17:00 ICC), the end of the adjournment week, so that divisional winners can be established in time to set up sectional playoffs.

 10 - Penalties